-Mitigation: Privacy practice notices are provided to Veterans and their beneficiaries at the time of service.
+Mitigation: Privacy practice notices are provided to the veteran at the time of service.
 This is in accordance with (IAW) VHA Handbook 1605.04 NOTICE OF PRIVACY PRACTICES.
 Per the VHA Handbook 1605.04 Notice of Privacy Practices.
 All Programs that are administered by the Office of Community Care (OCC) are provided these notices at least every 3 years.
-The Privacy Office retains a copy of the notices and how often they are provided to the Veteran.
+The Privacy Office retains a copy of the notices and how often they are provided to the beneficiary.